Sonarjit/My_Calculator/README.md

-# My Calculator
+# Working Calculator | ReactJs

+##Objective
-This is a simple calculator web application built with React, allowing users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division on a given set of numbers.
+Built a responsive ReactJs web application, allowing users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division on a given set of numbers.
 ## Getting Started
 To use this application, clone the repository to your local machine and run in your terminal to start the development server.